 6/24/14: We continue to evaluate RFI responses with MarCom to identify a vendor who can create a single-site distribution set up.
 Additionally, we are sorting through migration plans and issues for moving the main Humboldt website to a hosted environment.

 4/24/2014: We did not receive enough RFI responses for the site architecture and construction, and MarCom is in the process of converting the main HSU website to Drupal.
 For these reasons, we are changing our focus to identifying a developer who can create a single-site distribution set-up and looking at hosting individual sites rather than one large site for multiple departments.
 ITS is evaluating the options for patching the existing Drupal 6 sites to the most current levels to extend support for this version a little longer.

 3/26/2014: The hosting contract is now in place.
 We continue to review RFI responses for the site architecture and construction.

-2/25/2014: We are still finalizing the hosting contract and developing an RFI for a design company to assist with the site architecture and deployment.
+2/25/2014: We continue to work on the hosting contract and are developing an RFI for a design company to assist with the site architecture and deployment.

-1/27/14: We are finalizing a hosting contract with Pantheon and are working with vendors to develop an architecture plan for the site.
+1/27/14: We are finalizing a hosting contract with Pantheon and are working with the vendor to develop an architecture plan for the site.

 11/26/13: We are still looking to identify funding for this project.